neogeek/websocket-game-lobby/README.md

 ### WebSocketGameLobbyServer

-Event types for use with the WebSocketGameLobbyServer as as follows:
+Event types for use with the WebSocketGameLobbyServer are as follows:

 | Name     | Description                         |
 | -------- | ----------------------------------- |